TriplyDB/Documentation/docs/triply-client-js/index.md

 # 3. Reference

-This section documents all object types and methods in TriplyDB.js.
+This section documents all class and methods supported by TriplyDB.js.

 Every method in this reference section comes with at least one code example.
 These code examples can be run by inserting them into the following code snippet.
 See the [Getting started](#getting-started) section on how to get this script up and running on your system.